taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ## Endpoints

-This API supports HTTP `GET` on one endpoint: `/api/activity`.
+This API supports HTTP `GET` on the endpoint: `/api/activity`.
 Refer to a separate interactive document called [Bored Swagger UI](https://taolicd.github.io/swagger-for-bored-api/) for details on the endpoint and available parameters[^1].

 [^1]: The [swagger.yaml](https://github.com/taolicd/swagger-for-bored-api/blob/master/swagger.yaml) file was created by Tao and the [Bored Swagger UI](https://taolicd.github.io/swagger-for-bored-api/) is hosted under Tao's personal GitHub Pages.